Redot-Engine/redot-docs/tutorials/2d/2d_antialiasing.rst

 .. seealso::

-    Godot also supports antialiasing in 3D rendering.
+    rodot also supports antialiasing in 3D rendering.
 This is covered on the :ref:`doc_3d_antialiasing` page.

 Introduction